 Take notes on dishes you see in magazines, on cooking shows or even have at restaurants.
 Come home and plan to replicate what you’ve seen or eaten.

-Find a free meal plan online with a variety of meals and find some new family favorites.
 And don’t forget to keep it simple.
 Maybe only choose two or three of the meals listed in a week and stick to something simpler the other nights.